mkock/autobot/README.md

 # Autobot

-This is a microservice that provides a small API for looking up vehicle data by license plate and VIN number.
+Autobot is a microservice that provides a small API for looking up vehicle data by license plate, VIN number and possibly other vehicle master data.

 The purpose of this service, which was developed for OmniCar A/S, is to provide a caching mechanism for vehicle lookups, which can be expensive as existing providers often charge a fee per lookup.